Tom specialises in commercial litigation, intellectual property and media law.

 He is a commercial litigator experienced in advising and representing clients in complex disputes.
 Tom has appeared as counsel in the High Court, Court of Appeal and Supreme Court and acted in mediations and arbitrations.
 He has particular expertise in intellectual property (copyright, trademarks and patents), media (defamation and privacy), trusts, contract and consumer protection law.

-Tom is recommended by Legal 500 Asia Pacific 2019.
+Tom is recommended by Legal 500 Asia Pacific 2019 for his IP work and “is praised as ‘clearly bright, responsive and easy to deal with’.”
 He is a co-author of the patent infringement section in New Zealand's leading intellectual property commentary, “Intellectual Property Law" (LexisNexis), and is a member of IPSANZ.

 He joined Chapman Tripp in 2018 from Shortland Chambers where he was a barrister.
 Before that Tom was a Judges' Clerk and Clerk to the Rules Committee.